RamSailopal/YottaDB-VSCode/README.md

 # Additional Optional Setup

-**The M/MUMPS/Cache language syntax highlighting and basic formatting** extension by **David Silin** can also by added following the same procedure as above to add syntax highlighting when editting routines.
+**The M/MUMPS/Cache language syntax highlighting and basic formatting** extension by **David Silin** can also by added by following the same procedure as above to add syntax highlighting when editting routines.

 https://marketplace.visualstudio.com/items?itemName=dsilin.mumps